Daphne-Qin/UniverseGazers/README.md

 [Prototype](https://docs.google.com/document/d/189F9OhO6VNhNR0iS9Ybe8OsrwMNg-A3QnAEKoP5iDC8/edit?usp=sharing) and [Original Gameplay](https://youtu.be/OhU7tLtOIgE)

 ## Development Log
+Note: To refer to `UniverseGazers.pde`, we use `Game` since that was the original name we had for the file in both our prototype document and the UML.
+Also, using "UniverseGazers" conflicts with the name of the entire game.

 ### June 13, 2022 (Due Date!)
 ### June 10-12, 2022
 ### June 9, 2022